AdaCore/gnatstudio/docs/users_guide/extending.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 Writing a Python script to interact with GPS is very simple.
-Here we show how to create a new menu in GPS that when clicked, diplays a dialog saying the famous 'Hello World!'.
+Here we show how to create a new menu in GPS that when clicked, displays a dialog saying the famous 'Hello World!'.

 Here is the code that you need to put in :file:`hello_world.py`::